 Dr Chrissy Sharp, PhD, MA, BA (Hons), was born in London in 1947.
 She completed a Bachelor of Arts with Honours at the University of Sheffield, and a Master of Arts (Political Science) at the University of Kent.
-She travelled widely before coming to Western Australia in 1973, later completing a PhD at Murdoch University on politics and ethics around the logging of old-growth forests, titled Perspectives On The Shannon: A Study Of Subjectivity In The Making Of A Political Issue.
+She travelled widely before coming to Western Australia in 1973, later completing a PhD at Murdoch University in 1983 on politics and ethics around the logging of old-growth forests, titled Perspectives On The Shannon: A Study Of Subjectivity In The Making Of A Political Issue.

 Chrissy was elected to the WA Legislative Council on 14 December 1996 for a term commencing 22 May 1997.
 She was re-elected in 2001 and retired from parliament in 2005.

 While in parliament she was the Chairman of the Standing Committee on Ecologically Sustainable Development from 26 June 1997 to 10 January 2001.
 She was the first woman to chair a committee in the WA parliament.